tundish/blathnaid/blathnaid/book/chapters.rst

 Hinterland
 ----------

-The last few miles were grim.
+The last few miles made for a grim approach.
 There was not a tree or bush to be seen now; only a blasted and boggy heath.
-The road was lined on both sides by ragged camps; turves piled up for walls, rooved with the remnants of smashed-up wagons.
-And everywhere, the sounds and smells of sad and hungry people.
+The road was lined on both sides by ragged camps; turves piled up for walls, roofed with the remnants of smashed-up wagons.
+And from the clutter, the sounds and smells of disease and disaster.

 Blocked
 -------